Christopher Chope: Blocking and filibustering of bills

 On 16 July 2018, Chope blocked a motion calling for the House of Commons chamber to be used for a Women MPs of the World Conference on a day in November when MPs were not sitting.
 The conference was due to the mark the centenary of women's suffrage in the United Kingdom; the motion had been moved by Conservative MP Mims Davies and was supported by Andrea Leadsom, the Leader of the House of Commons.
 Defending his actions, Chope stated that the Commons chamber should only be used by elected parliamentarians, with the exception of its annual use by the UK Youth Parliament.
 Alongside Conservative MP Sir Desmond Swayne, Chope tabled an amendment to the motion which would require the conference to invite only parliamentarians and hold a debate while using the chamber.
 Following Chope's actions, the government resubmitted the motion with the support of several departments.

 On 23 November 2018, Chope objected to a bill that would have amended the Children Act 1989 in order to increase the protective power of courts over girls at risk of female genital mutilation.
 Defending his actions, Chope said that the bill was an act of "virtue signalling".
 Lord Berkeley of Knighton, who had introduced the bill to the House of Lords, called for Chope to be deselected.
 On 8 February 2019, Chope again blocked the bill.
-However on 15 March 2019, the bill received its Royal Assent and became law.
+However, on 15 March 2019, the bill received its Royal Assent and became law.

-On 15 November 2021, it was reported that Chope had objected to a motion from the Select Committee on Standards that would have passed the report regarding the lobbying rules breached by Owen Paterson.
+In November 2021, Chope objected to a motion from the Select Committee on Standards that would have passed the report regarding the lobbying rules breached by Owen Paterson.
 The Guardian reported that this was said to have caused fury within the Conservative Parliamentary Party, as it was hoping the vote would draw a line underneath the episode and allow the government to move on from accusations of sleaze, but simply allowed the criticism to continue.
 His actions led to newspaper comments from MPs, describing both him and his action in unflattering terms.
 One minister expressed anonymously that "He has been for many year a Jurassic embarrassment – tonight he crossed a line.
 The man should retire and the executive are livid".